squaremiledev/asynctransport/README.md

 between the application and the infrastructure (ClusteredService interface).
 However, an attempt has been made to make this library even more composable and avoid cycles during the setup phase (problematic `onStart(Cluster cluster)`).
+This is to encourage some good functional programming principles during the construction/configuration phase, such as immutability and no side effects.
+Mutability is introduced only when it is necessary to meet performance requirements.

 ## Performance